Documentation

 • Don't self-edit — just talk naturally

-Photos & Videos: Visual Memory Anchors
+Photos & Videos: Visual Context

 What to Capture